*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 MUSEU NACIONAL D’ART DE CATALUNYA MNAC (NATIONAL MUSEUM OF CATALAN ART)

 With over 260,000 articles, you could probably spend two weeks here going through each piece.
-It’s one of those all-encompassing museums that cover 10th to the 20th centuries.
+It’s one of those all-encompassing museums that cover 10th and 20th centuries.
 Don’t fret, it’s divided quite nicely.
 If you like Roman frescoes, you can enjoy the largest collection of frescoes in the world!
 Other than that, it also displays Gothic art, Renaissance, Baroque, and Modernist art.
 If you don’t care about history and art, you’re in luck.
 The building itself is majestic: the Palau Nacional of Montjuic sits atop a hill – so you get a stunning view from the front entrance.

 Free admission: Every Saturday at 3pm – 6pm October to April / 3pm to 8pm May to September.
 First Sunday of every month.